James-S-Santangelo/RepAdapt_Trep/README.md

 ### Description of repository

+#### Outputs from this pipeline

+This pipeline analyses 1,992 white clover (_Trifolium repens_) samples from 26 cities around the world.
+From each city, we sampled between 5 and 10 plants (mean = 8.66) from each of 1 to 5 urban and rural populations (mean = 4.42).
+This pipeline includes the following analysis steps:

+1. Estimate allele frequencies at SNPs across all 1,992 samples
+2. For each SNP in (1), re-estimate allele counts and frequencies in each population of each city independently.
+3. For population from every city, estimate pi, Waterson's theta, and Tajima's D in 20 Kb windows across the genome.
+4. For each city, estimate pairwise urban-rural Hudson's Fst in 20 Kb windows across the genome.
+Done for all pairwise urban-rural population combinations.

+#### General pipeline overview

 See the [Rulegraph](./workflow/rulegraph.pdf) for the dependency graph of rules included in this workflow.
 This is helpful for knowing the order in which rules are run in case you want to transform the pipeline into shell scripts rather than